borbit/cv/README.md

 http://mac.eltima.com

 - Maintained and developed new features and components.
-- Responsible for the full stack (front-end, application logic, data persistence).
+- Responsible for the full stack development (front-end, application logic, data persistence).
-- Designed and developed a light-weight CMS for company's sites.
+- Designed and developed a lightweight CMS for corporate websites.

-`HTML, CSS, jQuery, PHP, MySQL, WordPress`
+Technologies: `HTML, CSS, jQuery, PHP, MySQL, WordPress`

 Education
 ---------